jalvesaq/zotcite/README.md

 plugin manager, such as [Vim-Plug](https://github.com/junegunn/vim-plug).

 The `zotero` module does not import the `vim` module.
-Hence, its code could easily be adapted to other text editors such as Emacs or Gedit.
+Hence, its code could easily be adapted to other text editors such as Emacs.

 ## Usage